ScaleChain/scalechain/README.md

 Introduction
 ============
-- Goal : Minimize disk usage of blockchain data from 45G to half of it.
+- Goal: Minimize disk usage of blockchain data from 45G to half of it.
-- How : Compress blockchain data, but still provide fast lookup on the blockchain.
+- How: Compress blockchain data, but still provide fast lookup on the blockchain.

 Current status
 ==============